farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 ## Lack of Clarity

 The above issues are not unique to C#.
-They exist in most OO languages because there isn't a great concept for generically passing along info.
+They exist in most statically-typed OO languages because there isn't a great mechanism for generically passing along info.

 I was facing a deeper issue though.
 I lacked clarity about how to practically use AOP.
 My expectations were to write decorators for all my components at once, but also to be able to access specific properties.

 Authorization is a good example.
 Authorization often depends on some identifying information about the user.
 A decorator could grab the user id from the arguments and then make a decision based on that info.
 Sounds good, but how does it do that generally for any function that takes a user id?
-It requires name/type based reflection (which would not be great security practice).
+It requires name or type-based reflection (which would not be great security practice).
 The code can't interpret your intended semantics without a consistent convention or annotation.

 ## Functional Composition
 I'd pretty much given up on AOP when I started to learn functional programming.
 Then, I witnessed composition in F#.